What are Disputes?

 The cardholder initiates disputes, and the family's card provider withdraws the funds without authorization from SE Payments and returns them to the registrant.
 The organization can then submit evidence proving the legitimacy of the charge, which may overturn the dispute.

 Click here to learn more about the best practices for disputes.
+Click here to learn more about SportsEngine's Payment Processing Agreement and Disputed Transactions (sec.
+11.9-11.12).

 How to View My Organization's Disputes